 Project Description: This project will replace the radio consoles used by the 9-1-1 Center for police, fire, emergency medical service, and local government dispatching.
-In addition, the consoles at the offsite backup center will be replaced.
-The offsite backup center is a manual operation.
-Replacement of the consoles will correct the problem of having different types of equipment, which has the potential to create confusion when the offsite system is used.
+In addition, the consoles at the offsite backup center will be replaced with identical equipment, thus correcting the problem of having different types of equipment, which has the potential to create confusion when the offsite system is used.